lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 ### Power Levels

 Individual nephil can be rated on a scale of 1 (low) to 10 (high) for access to each class of [angelic abilities][abt].[^221216-2] These power levels are estimates, and no precise way exists to directly measure the precise ability of the nephilim.
-Despite this, scholars feel confident that these estimates provide useful and meaningful points of reference for the comparision of the abilies of any given nephilim.
+Despite this, scholars feel confident that these estimates provide useful and meaningful points of reference for the comparison of the abilities of any given nephilim.

+> [!NOTE]
+> Author's Note.
 Estimates of some key figures of in the history related in this archive are available [here][AD].
-For the purposes of this work:

 [AD]: /FanFiction/Harry_Potter_-_Nephilim/Appendices/relative-power-levels/